apache/spark/docs/sparkr.md

 </div>

 ##### dapplyCollect
-Like `dapply`, apply a function to each partition of `SparkDataFrame` and collect the result back.
+Like `dapply`, apply a function to each partition of a `SparkDataFrame` and collect the result back.
 The output of function should be a `data.frame`.
 But, Schema is not required to be passed.
 Note that `dapplyCollect` only can be used if the output of UDF run on all the partitions can fit in driver memory.
 <div data-lang="r"  markdown="1">